cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

 For some use cases the traditional CI setup is still useful.
 Not everything is available in the cloud!
 For example, Apple releases new ARM-based products and there is simply no virtualization yet available for the new hardware.
-Another use case is to test hardware itself, not everyone is working on websites and mobile apps after all!
+Another use case is to test the hardware itself, since not everyone is working on websites and mobile apps after all!
 For such use cases it makes sense to go with a traditional CI setup: install some binary on the hardware which will constantly pull for new tasks and will execute them one after another.